reflex-dev/reflex-web/docs/datatable-tutorial/simple_table.md

         rx.alert_icon(),
         rx.alert_title(f"There is another ",
         doclink("datatable component", href="https://reflex.dev/docs/library/datadisplay/datatable/"),
-        ", but this is only used for displaying data and there is no possible user interaction while using this component"), status="info",
+        ", which is only used for displaying data and does not support user interactivity or editing"), status="info",
     )
 ```